Bloom well in prison air.

 - Fort Charlotte, the Union POW camp Jonah was confined to in Jonah Hex.

-- Alien³ gets in on the act with Fiorina-161, a/k/a 'Fury', a maximum-security prison world with no weapons of any kind because without a functioning starship escape is impossible anyway.
+- Alien³ takes place on Fiorina-161, a/k/a 'Fury', a maximum-security Penal Colony with no weapons of any kind because without a functioning starship, escape is impossible anyway.
 The wardens as a result are nearly powerless against the apocalyptic cult that has gained control over the population, to say nothing of the Xenomorph that hitchhiked aboard the escape pod from the Sulaco.
 Interestingly it actually was a better prison in the past when it was properly staffed before Weyland-Yutani abandoned it; a facility built for 3,000 inmates has been reduced to housing 20 inmates with a 3-man staff.

 Ripley: This is a maximum security prison, and you have no weapons of any kind???

 Andrews: We have some carving knives in the abattoir, a few more in the mess hall.
 Some fire axes scattered about the place - nothing terribly formidable.